mahoney1/docs/animaltracking-tutorial.md

 `cd $HOME/dash/tabler-react`

+2. Edit the `package.json` file and change the devDependency for `eslint` to be `5.6.0` explicitly - then save the file.

 `yarn install`

-2. Backup some existing files in `tabler-react` - both in `src` and in the `example/src` subdirectories as follows:
+3. Backup some existing files in `tabler-react` - both in `src` and in the `example/src` subdirectories as follows:

 `cd src`